top of page

 © 2025 by Tundra Fonder AB

-Risk information: Capital invested in a fund may either increase or decrease in value and it is not certain that you will be able to recover all of your investment.
-Historical return is no guarantee of future return.
-The fund’s value may fluctuate significantly due to its composition and the management methods employed by the fund management company.
+Risk information: Investments in funds and other financial instruments involve risk.
+The value of fund units may both increase and decrease and it is not certain that you will recover the full amount invested.
+Past performance is not a guarantee of future returns.
+The value of a fund may fluctuate significantly due to the composition of the fund and the management methods used by the fund management company.
 The Full Prospectus, PRIIP KID, KIID etc. can be found at Documents and the Annual and semi-annual reports can be found at Reports.
 You can also contact us to receive the documents free of charge.
 Please contact us if you require any further information.

 bottom of page